India woos semiconductor makers in quest to become key player

-BENGALURU : India will provide support for companies looking to invest in semiconductor manufacturing, Prime Minister Narendra Modi said on Friday, as the South Asian nation sets its sights on becoming a key player in the global supply chain for chips.
+BENGALURU: India will provide support for companies looking to invest in semiconductor manufacturing, Prime Minister Narendra Modi said on Friday (Apr 29), as the South Asian nation sets its sights on becoming a key player in the global supply chain for chips.

 Even as more firms and countries seek to ensure access to the chips at the core of critical technologies such as 5G, and others of the future, the bulk of the world's chip output is limited to places such as Taiwan and the United States.